DocSunset/sygaldry/sygaldry/sygsa-max17055/sygsa-max17055.lili.md

     // Restore old parameters
     if (outputs.fullcapacitynorm_raw != 0) {
         if (!restoreParameters()) {
-            outputs.error_message = "Parameters were not successfully restored" };
+            outputs.error_message = "Parameters were not successfully restored";
+        };
     }
 } else {